-The Mental Health group of the Criminal Justice Partnership offers cross-disciplinary excellence in relation to research and knowledge around mental health and criminal justice.
+The Mental Health and Criminal Justice Group of the Criminal Justice Partnership offers cross-disciplinary excellence in relation to research and knowledge around mental health and criminal justice.

 The mental health theme examines key issues related to mental health and the criminal justice system.
 We are particularly interested in matters of diversity, the interface between services, prevention and risk, and interventions to ensure the streamlining and inclusivity of services for vulnerable people.
 Public health and the needs of persons with mental illness within the criminal justice system is also a key priority for us.
 Partnership working is central to our group and we are keen to foster links with agencies, organisations and users of services and their families for whom criminal justice is important.

 Our work is cross disciplinary and the Group consists of academics from consists of academics from Policing, Nursing, Community Health, Art Design and Fashion, Law, Management, Psychology, Criminology, and Social Work.